kaio-lord/Curse/README.md

 ## This Is Open Source Though

 This is open source so you all *can* use my code.
 It's not skidding if it's public.

-That being said all this code was made myself through painful hours of work, so please give credits
+That being said all this code was made myself through painful hours of work, so still give credits where due!